 As they turn 83, surviving Dionne quintuplets seek secure funding for birthplace

-Cecile Dionne, left, and her sister Anette are seen Thursday, May 18, 2017 in St-Bruno, Que.
-The surviving Dionne quintuplets have just two items on their wish list as they get set to celebrate their 83rd birthday Sunday.
+Cecile and Annette Dionne have just two items on their wish list as they get set to celebrate their 83rd birthday Sunday.
+The surviving Dionne quintuplets would like various levels of government to ensure their soon-to-be-relocated birthplace in North Bay, Ont., has a consistent source of funding once it is moved.

 |Title